System Crasher: Plot

 At the end of the visit, Benni clings to Micha and wants to stay with him.
 Micha, however, has his own family and would like to give up the case, but Frau Bafané persuades him to continue, as there are so few people on Benni’s side.

-Benni’s mother tells her and the social workers that she has left her belligerent partner for good and will take Benni back home, but when she arrives at one of the few case meetings she actually attends, she goes back on her word and then just runs away from the meeting.
-Frau Bafané breaks down in tears as she has to tell Benni of yet another disappointment, and now the child comforts the adult.
-Placement with a previous foster mother also fails when Benni seriously injures a foster child already there in a fit of rage.
+Benni’s mother tells her and the social workers that she has left her belligerent partner for good and will take Benni back home, but when she arrives at one of the few case meetings she actually attends, she tells Frau Bafané that she is scared of Benni and doesn't want her at home influencing her other two children.
+She then runs away from the meeting without saying goodbye to Benni.
+Frau Bafané breaks down in tears as she has to tell Benni of yet another disappointment, and Benni, oblivious to this, comforts her.
+Placement with a previous foster mother also fails when Benni seriously injures a foster child already there after the child unwittingly touches her face.

 As a short-term measure, Benni is returned to the emergency accommodation where she had previously been.
 There are no specialist boarding schools for children as young as Benni and a stay abroad in Kenya is suggested as a last resort.
 Benni flees to Micha and his family, who are prepared to let her stay for one night.
 In the morning, while the parents are still sleeping, Benni goes into their bedroom and lifts the baby from his cot, takes him downstairs and carefully gives him breakfast.
 When the baby unwittingly touches Benni’s face, she makes no objection.
 On waking and coming to the kitchen, Elli, the baby’s mother, tries to take him back and Benni becomes aggressive.
 She refuses to let the baby go and locks herself in the bathroom.
 Micha breaks the door open, but Benni has fled through the window, leaving the baby unharmed.
 She runs in her socks and nightclothes into the nearby wood, where she collapses into confused dreams.
 Hours later she is found hypothermic and taken to hospital.

 She is to be sent to Kenya, but at the airport she runs out of security.
 The last shot of the film is of Benni as she leaps into the air, smiling.
 The frame freezes and then cracks like broken glass.